English name:Spiral Cactus

 Useful to know:

-A South American native, more specifically from Argentina and also found in Brazil.
+I'm a South American native, more specifically from Argentina and also found in Brazil.

-It can grow to 4m in the wild but will remain much smaller indoors so don't worry!
+I can grow to 4m in the wild but will remain much smaller indoors so don't worry!
 In the wild it will produce waxy pink/white flowers in the summer but these are rarely seen on indoor specimens.

 Find it a bright spot to keep it at its happiest but avoid direct sun until the plant is well established or it might scorch.

-The Spiral Cactus was imported into Europe in the 1980s at a very high price.
+I was imported into Europe in the 1980s at a very high price.